Radiation induced electronic trap states and local structural disorder in van~der~Waals bonded semiconductor crystals: Abstract

 \section{Abstract}

-In view of applications in X-ray detectors and field-effect transistors it is important to enhance to understanding of formation and microscopic origin of localised states in organic semiconductors.
-In a controlled irradiation experiment, the formation of trap states in the prototypical organic semiconductor Rubrene is studied quantitatively for doses up to \SI{82}{\gray}~($=\si{\joule\per\kg}$).
-About \num{100} electronic trap states, located around \SI{0.3}{\eV} above the valence band, are created by each absorbed photon, equivalent to \num{e14} new states per Gray.
-Compared to ion irradiation, X-rays generate \numrange{100}{1000} times more trap states per primary interaction event.
+In controlled X-ray irradiation experiments, the formation of trap states in the prototypical van~der~Waals bonded semiconductor Rubrene is studied quantitatively for doses up to \SI{82}{Gray}~ ($\si{\gray}=\si{\joule\per\kg}$).
+About \num{100} electronic trap states, located around \SI{0.3}{\eV} above the valence band, are created by each absorbed \SI{8}{\keV} photon which is 2--3 orders of magnitude more than \SI{1}{\MeV} protons produce.
 Thermal annealing is shown to reduce these traps.
+Local structural disorder, which has also been induced by other means in different studies, is thus identified as a common origin of trap states in van~der~Waals bonded molecular organic semiconductors.

 \keywords{CHARGE-LIMITED CURRENT; SINGLE-CRYSTAL; TRANSPORT; MOBILITY; ENERGY; X-RAY; TRAP STATE; ORGANIC SEMICONDUCTOR}